BACK TO HOME PAGE .

 'Com 100' combined EC (Electrical Conductivity), PWT,

-TDS/PPM, and Temperature Meter
+TDS/PPM, and Temperature Meters.

 Electrical conductivity is displayed in microseimens (uS) to 1 decimal point.